james-stevens/language_model/README.md

 ## Generate Mode

 In generate mode, it will generate text from a NN you have previously generated in Learn Mode.
-I have included an NN I created from
+I have included a few NN I created.
-500 movie reviews (as per Prateek Joshi) - called `plots`.
+`plots.pickle` are paragraphs of movie plots, the `txt` files explain themselves.

-This means you can start generating text right away by using the NN I have provided.
+This means you can start generating text right away by using any NN I have provided.

 Generally it produces nonsense that sounds vaguely like it might be English.
 Just a bit of fun.
+`plots` is the least amount of text, so is the most meaningless.
+The King James Bible & The Complete Works of Shakespeare provide enough text to be almost meaningful and definitely reproduce something of the linguistic style of the training data.

 Example